PhilippMayorov/Iris/spotifyAgent/README.md

 ## Features

+- **ASI:One Integration**: Compatible with ASI:One chat interface and discovery
+- **Real Spotify API**: Full integration with Spotify Web API for authentic music data
+- **Natural Language Processing**: Understands conversational requests with AI-powered intent analysis
 - **Playlist Creation**: Creates custom playlists based on genre, mood, or specific requirements
+- **Playlist Retrieval**: View and browse your existing Spotify playlists
+- **Random Song Selection**: Get random songs from any playlist (including Liked Songs)
-- **Music Search**: Searches music catalog for songs, artists, albums
+- **Music Search**: Searches music catalog for songs, artists, albums using real Spotify data
+- **Music Recommendations**: Provides personalized music suggestions for different activities
 - **Genre Support**: Pop, Rock, Hip-Hop, Electronic, Chill, and more
-- **Voice Integration**: Responds to natural language commands from the vocal core agent
+- **Chat Protocol**: Uses standardized chat protocol for seamless communication
+- **Expert Assistant**: Specialized knowledge in Spotify playlists and music curation

-## Supported Commands
+## Supported Commands (Natural Language)

+### Playlist Creation

 - "Create a pop playlist with 20 songs"
 - "Make a chill playlist for studying"
 - "Create a workout playlist with electronic music"
+- "Make a playlist called 'Road Trip' with rock music"
+- "Build me a party playlist"

+### Music Search

 - "Search for songs by The Weeknd"
-- "Make a playlist called 'Road Trip' with rock music"
+- "Find music by Queen"
+- "Look for electronic tracks"

+### Music Recommendations

+- "Recommend workout music"
+- "What should I listen to for studying?"
+- "Suggest some party songs"
+- "Give me recommendations for driving music"

+### Playlist Management

+- "Show me my playlists"
+- "List my Spotify playlists"
+- "What playlists do I have?"

+### Random Song Selection

+- "Give me a song from Liked Songs"
+- "Random song from my workout playlist"
+- "Pick a song from my chill playlist"
+- "Get me a random track from Road Trip"

+### ASI:One Discovery Queries

+- "Connect me to an agent that creates Spotify playlists"
+- "I need help with music recommendations"
+- "Find an expert for playlist creation"

 ## Agent Configuration